Priyanka Chopra Wins Another People’s Choice Award For ‘Quantico,’ Talks Phone Sex And Shower Sex

 Priyanka Chopra jetted out to the People’s Choice Awards after a scary on-set accident, according to People magazine.
 The 34-year-old Baywatch actress may be still recovering from last week’s scary fall on the Quantico set, but it didn’t stop her from getting on the plane to Los Angeles to attend the awards show.

-Priyanka Chopra left New York City to Los Angeles on Wednesday to represent Quantico at the People’s Choice Awards.
+Priyanka Chopra left New York City for Los Angeles on Wednesday to represent Quantico at the People’s Choice Awards.
 The Baywatch actress took to Instagram to share a snap of herself while on the plane.

 Early morning..sore..sleepy but..first.. lemme take a selfie..
 LA bound. #PCAs #nomination #excited #nofilter